 The cleaned context is a continuous string of all scraped market news, headlines, and article snippets.

-When web-scraped context is too long for a single LLM call, chunk it with a sliding window and overlap to preserve sentence boundaries:
+When the scraped context is too long for a single LLM call, we cut it into chunks.
+A sliding window with an overlap makes sure nothing is lost at a chunk border:

 def chunk_text(text, chunk_size, overlap=100):